North Atlantic garbage patch

-The North Atlantic garbage patch is a garbage patch of man-made marine debris found floating within the North Atlantic Gyre, originally documented in 1972.
-Based on a 22-year research study conducted by the Sea Education Association, the patch is estimated to be hundreds of kilometers across in size, with a density of more than 200,000 pieces of debris per square kilometer.
-The source of the garbage originates from human-created waste traveling from the rivers into the ocean and mainly consists of microplastics.
+The North Atlantic garbage patch is a garbage patch of human-made marine debris found floating within the North Atlantic Gyre, originally documented in 1972.
+A 22-year research study conducted by the Sea Education Association estimates the patch to be hundreds of kilometers across, with a density of more than 200,000 pieces of debris per square kilometer.
+The garbage originates from human-created waste traveling from rivers into the ocean and mainly consists of microplastics.
 The garbage patch is a large risk to wildlife (and to humans) through plastic consumption and entanglement.

-There have only been a few awareness and clean-up efforts for the North Atlantic garbage patch such as The Garbage Patch State at UNESCO and The Ocean Cleanup, as most of the research and cleanup efforts have been done for the Great Pacific garbage patch, a similar garbage patch in the north Pacific.
+There have only been a few awareness and clean-up efforts for the North Atlantic garbage patch, such as The Garbage Patch State at UNESCO and The Ocean Cleanup, as most of the research and cleanup efforts have been focused on the Great Pacific Garbage Patch, a similar garbage patch in the north Pacific.

 Characteristics

 Location and size

 The patch is located from 22°N to 38°N and its western and eastern boundaries are unclear.
-The debris zone shifts by as much as 1,600 km (990 mi) north and south seasonally, and drifts even farther south during the El Niño-Southern Oscillation, according to the NOAA.
+The debris zone shifts by as much as 1,600 km (1,000 mi) north and south seasonally, and drifts even farther south during the El Niño-Southern Oscillation, according to the NOAA.
 The patch is estimated to be hundreds of kilometers across in size, with a density of more than 200,000 pieces of debris per square kilometer (one piece per five square metres, on average).
 The concentration of plastic in the North Atlantic garbage patch has stayed mostly constant even though global plastic production has increased five-fold over the course of the 22-year study.
-This may be caused by the plastics sinking beneath the surface or breaking down into smaller pieces that can pass through the net.
+This may be caused by the plastics sinking beneath the surface or breaking down into pieces small enough to pass through the net that researchers have used to collect and study the material.
+Because of this, it is thought that the size of the North Atlantic garbage patch could be an underestimate.
+It is likely that when the microplastics are taken into account, the patch could be as large as the Great Pacific Garbage Patch.